bloominstituteoftechnology/web-sprint-challenge-build-a-web-api/README.md

 ### Task 1: Project Set Up

-- [ ] Fork and clone this repository.
+- [ ] Fork and clone this repository. **If you are repeating this Course, delete your old fork from Github and re-fork and re-clone.**
 - [ ] Create a new branch: `git checkout -b <firstName-lastName>`.
 - [ ] Implement the project on your newly created branch, committing changes regularly.
 - [ ] Push commits: `git push origin <firstName-lastName>`.